Giancarlo Esposito: Acting career

 Esposito also appeared in Community as a guest star for the episode titled "Digital Estate Planning".
 He performed again in the fourth season, in the episode titled "Paranormal Parentage".
-Esposito has additionally appeared in a video of the action role-playing sci-fi first-person shooter game Destiny, as well as plays The Dentist, a non-playable story character, in the game Payday 2.
+Esposito has additionally appeared in a video of the action role-playing sci-fi first-person shooter game Destiny.
+Esposito voices antagonist Faraday in the Netflix anime series Cyberpunk: Edgerunners (2022).
+Esposito also voices Antón Castillo, the main antagonist of the video game Far Cry 6, who was modeled after Esposito's appearance.
+He was also included in the videogame Payday 2, as the supporting character, then antagonist "The Dentist".

 He has joined the DC Universe Animated Original Movies series.
 He played Ra's al Ghul in Son of Batman and Eric Needham / Black Spider in Batman: Assault on Arkham.
 He also had a recurring role in the first season of The Get Down on Netflix.
 In 2017, Esposito reprised his role as Gus Fring in the Breaking Bad prequel series, Better Call Saul.
 In 2019, he appeared in the first-season finale of The Boys as Stan Edgar, and reprised the role in the second and third season.

 In 2016, Esposito voiced Akela in the film The Jungle Book, which was directed by Jon Favreau.
 Esposito and Favreau would work together once again in the Disney+ series The Mandalorian in which Esposito appears in a starring role, while Favreau acts as an executive producer for the series and as its writer.
 He plays the role of New York congressman Adam Clayton Powell Jr. in the 2019 Epix series Godfather of Harlem.

 In July 2020, Esposito began teasing his role in "a huge video game".
-His role was later revealed as the main antagonist of Ubisoft's Far Cry 6, in which he would portray and voice Antón Castillo, the dictatorial ruler of Yara.
+His role was later revealed as the main antagonist of Ubisoft's Far Cry 6, in which he would portray and voice Antón Castillo, the dictatorial ruler of the fictional Caribbean island country of Yara.

 In 2022, Esposito played Taxi Driver in Euphoria, a film installation by Julian Rosefeldt.

+In 2024, he launched his first graphic novel, The Venetian.

+In December 2024, Esposito was announced as a cast member in independent drama Out Come the Wolves, based on the Rancid 1995 album of the same name.

+In February 2025, Esposito appeared as Seth Voelker/Sidewinder of the Serpent Society in the Marvel Cinematic Universe (MCU) film Captain America: Brave New World.
+Esposito was added to the film's reshoots.